-1.9 Problems Encountered During 2015
+1.9 Problems Encountered During 2017

-The following outlines the limited number of problems and errors encountered during data collection for various elements of the 2015 HBMP monitoring program.
-Overall, very few data collection problems and/or other data issues other than related to instrument failures were encountered during 2015.
+The following outlines the limited number of problems and errors encountered during data collection for various elements of the 2017 HBMP monitoring program.
+Overall, very few data collection problems and/or other data issues other than related to instrument failures were encountered during 2017.

 - USGS Continuous Recorders In previous years, due to short-term instrument failures, some records for gage height, temperature, and/or conductivity were unavailable for the Harbour Heights (RK 15.5), Peace River Heights (RK 26.7), and Platt (RK 29.8) gaging sites.
-In 2015, there were few, if any, missing observations for the three gaging sites. - HBMP Continuous Recorders As a result of instrument issues, some of the data collected by the HBMP continuous recorders were flagged as questionable and were not used in the presented analyses.
-The most common instances of such occurrences (although infrequent) were related readings at the more downstream recorder locations due to the relatively greater observed level of bio-fouling at these characteristically higher salinity monitoring sites.
-In 2013, new copper screening to surround the probes became available from YSI, which has reduced the instances of missing data due to biofouling.
-Above normal flows in August through October of 2015 hid, and damaged the HBMP continuous recorder equipment at RK 31.7.
-The existing equipment was later found repaired and deployed on November 9, 2015 resulting in a data gap at this station between August 4 and November 9, 2015.
+In 2017, there were very few (less than 1.1%) missing observations for the Harbor Heights and Peace River Heights sites.
+The bottom instrument at Platt was missing conductivity values for about 3.4% of the possible data points for 2017.
+The vast majority of these missing values at the Platt site occurred during January and October. - HBMP Continuous Recorders As a result of instrument issues, a very small amount of the data collected by the HBMP continuous recorders were flagged as questionable and were not used in the presented analyses.
+Such data issues are often caused by the sonde being "hung up" in the stilling well and potentially out of water, or by bio-fouling at characteristically higher salinity monitoring sites.
+In 2013, new copper screening to surround the probes became available from YSI, which has reduced the instances of missing data due to bio-fouling.
+All of the sondes were removed on September 5 2017 in preparation of the arrival of Hurricane Irma.
+The sondes were redeployed on September 27, resulting in a gap in data for most of the month of September.
+The sonde at River Kilometer 12.7 had an internal battery issue during November 2017 resulting in a 12-day data gap.
+The sonde again experience a battery issue in December 2017 resulting in a data gap beginning December 22, and lasting through the end of the year.